ArtyomR/AI-News-Classification/README.md

-# News classification with Logistic Regression, BERT and GPT
+# News classification with Logistic Regression, BERT and LLM/GPT

 #### Abstract
 In this project I investigated several solutions for News classification.